Science, Technology, Engineering and Mathematics for Education (STEM for Elementary Education)

 Note: A Co-major cannot be a stand-alone major.

 This co-major provides an integrated background in science, technology, engineering and mathematics appropriate for individuals who will teach in the elementary grades.
 The STEM for Elementary Education major is designed as a co-major to elementary education and should be considered by students planning to pursue a degree in elementary education who wish to enhance their skills in the STEM fields.
 Students who complete the STEM for Elementary Education program can choose their STEM specialization sequence in one of several tracks.
 Two tracks: 5-8 Science and 5-8 Mathematics, will help students to pursue completion of the Minnesota Board of Teaching 5-8 Endorsement in Science or Mathematics.
-A third track, Engineering, will help students pursue further integration of their STEM skills and take advantage of the University's Center for Engineering.
-Complete the Engineering Education minor with two additional classes.
-Lastly, for students who have specific interests in any one discipline: Biology, Chemistry, Computer and Information Science, Geology or Physics can complete a two-course specialization in one of those areas, with approval from the program director.
+A third track, Engineering, will help students pursue further integration of their STEM skills and take advantage of the University's Center for Engineering Education.
+STEM Education students in this track can complete the Engineering Education minor with two additional classes.
+Lastly, for students who have specific interests in any one discipline: Biology, Chemistry, Computer and Information Science, Geology, Mathematics or Physics can complete a two-course specialization in one of those areas, with approval from the program director.
 Students should contact the program director, the Department of Teacher Education, or members of the program faculty for further information on this co-major.

 STEM for Elementary Education is only available as a co-major for those students also majoring in elementary education.
 Students must complete the requirements for Elementary Education plus the following STEM program.